 Employees often value employers who are passionate about bringing about a change in the lives of those less fortunate.
 By tying up with different charities, employees can be allowed to volunteer time at a charity of their choice.
 As a show of goodwill, companies can pick up the travel tab for such endeavours.
 While this ups the organisation's 'corporate social responsibility' quotient, it doubles up as an opportunity for employees to build lasting friendships over shared goals and interests.

 4. Team dinners

-Food is a great leveller.
+Food is a great leveler.
 With the number of new restaurants opening these days, employees find an avenue to catch up on informal chit-chat over dinner and a couple of drinks.
 Dinner can be more than an evening out.
 For example, you can organise a Greek theme dinner with Greek food specialities that suit the local palate.
 You can also run a contest to crown the Greek Gods (of various themes that fit your office) in your team by anonymous voting and announce the winners during the dinner.
-If you need a fun trophy as the award, you can reach out to Engrave Awards who can customise one for you.
+If you need a fun trophy as the award, check our fun awards collection.
 This is a win-win situation for you, in terms of encouraging bonding between employees, and instilling a sense of healthy competition.

 5. Team Offsites

 Sometimes, you need a different setting for ideas to germinate.
 A team offsite is where you get all your employees to see the larger picture and align with the company’s vision and their journey in the coming year.
 During the offsite, pair people to brainstorm ideas and work as a team, especially those who’ve never worked together before.
 Offsites need not be all work.
 Beach evenings and bonfires by the tents at night can add the much-needed relaxation to a day’s hard work.